Git-Vasanth/Plant-Disease-Prediction-with-CNN/README.md

 This project focuses on building an image classifier using Convolutional Neural Networks (CNN) for predicting plant diseases.

-# Plant Disease Prediction with CNN

-This project focuses on building an image classifier using Convolutional Neural Networks (CNN) for predicting plant diseases.

 ## Dataset Source
 The dataset used for this project is the **Plant Village Dataset**, which contains images of healthy and diseased plants across 38 different classes.
 You can find the dataset [here](https://github.com/spMohanty/PlantVillage-Dataset).